Close

 Short-stay Tourist Visa (Type C) permits stays up to 90 days within a 180-day period for leisure, sightseeing, and family visits.
 This category includes:

-• Single-entry visas for one-time visits
+• Single-entry visas for one-time entry into the Schengen Area

 Business and Professional Visas